 Statement jewelry or shoes is a great way to add color or pattern to a simple dress.

 Heels lengthen legs but if your heels aren’t comfortable for walking, bring an extra pair of shoes to slip into in between shots.

 You can’t go wrong with a suit and tie.
-Consider pulling out that suit you had to wear last time you were a groomsmen!
-To make it a little more casual, skip the tie and button down the collar or even wear jeans with this look.
+To make it a little more casual, skip the tie and button-down the collar or even wear jeans with this look.

-If wearing a shirt with a pattern, stay way from patterns that are too small - it may accidentally make your photo look a little too busy.
+If wearing a shirt with a pattern, stay away from patterns that are too small - it may accidentally make your photo look a little too busy.
 Softer, pastel colors tend to photograph better than bright colors - especially since bright colors could reflect on your skin.
-When in doubt, black and white will always be a classic!

 - Schedule hair and makeup appointments